 The original Zener cards (named after their designer, Karl Zener) were a deck of 25 plain white cards, each printed with one of five simple, distinct patterns.
 Each deck contained five cards of each pattern, so anybody had a one-in-five chance of correctly guessing the pattern on any particular card.

 In a typical experiment, a "sender" will concentrate on a particular image (a target) and try to communicate it telepathically to an isolated subject.
 The "receiver" subject describes what he sees in his mind, and the research team records his impressions.
 At the end of the session, the receiver attempts to pick the correct target out of a collection of images created from his impressions during the session.

-In ganzfeld (German for "whole field") target experiments, developed in the 1970s, the receiver is deprived of sensory information to make it easier to focus on ESP messages.
-The subject lies in a room filled with dim red light, listening to white noise, with his or her eyes covered (by halved Ping-Pong balls in the conventional experiment).
+In ganzfeld (German for "whole field") target experiments, developed in the 1970s, the receiver has no sensory information to make it easier to focus on ESP messages.
+The subject of a Ganzfeld experiment lies in a room filled with dim red light, listening to white noise, with his or her eyes covered (by halved ping-pong balls in the conventional experiment).

 In another popular experiment, subjects attempt to influence a machine, such as a random number generator, with their minds.
 Over the course of hundreds of runs, researchers have found that subjects do appear to have some influence over machine behavior, though it is very slight.
-Check out Princeton's Engineering Anomalies Research department Web site for more information.